GabeScott/standard-works-vault/General Conference/1996 April - The Way of the Master.md

 # The Way of the Master

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the April session of the 1996 General Conference*